bloovis/cover.mirror/README.md

 * Run `systemctl enable cover` to enable the Cover service
 * Run `systemctl start cover` to start the Cover service

+## Daily Restart

+For some reason, the Cover server stops working after some amount of time (days, weeks? not sure), apparently after being unable to fetch a JSON response from Google Books.
+The same problem occurred with coce, but coce would crash instead.
+It may be that Google Books limits the number of covers that can be fetched by a single client in a certain time period, and refuses to serve any more covers after this limit has been reached.

+In any case, I have not been able to determine the exact source of the problem, so the workaround is to create a cron job that restarts Cover on a daily basis.
+As root, use the command `crontab -e`, and when the editor comes up, add the following line to the bottom of the crontab:

+    0 5    *   *   *     /bin/systemctl restart cover

+This will restart Cover at 5 AM every day.

 ## Performance

 On a ThinkPad X201s (a first-generation Core i7 processor), I ran the command